 The Office for Teaching and Learning (OTL) staff provides instructors confidential and formative individual consultations.
 We are available in person, by phone, or virtually.

 The OTL offers a variety of one-on-one confidential, voluntary consultations for full and part-time instructors, graduate teaching assistants, and post-doctoral fellows on topics such as assessment, diversity, evidence-based learning methods, and instructional technologies.
 Our individual consultations are designed to provide opportunities to reflect on and improve teaching and learning practices.
 For example, we collaborate with instructors on course design, syllabus development, applying evidence-based learning methods, student-centered learning environments, best practices in implementing instructional technologies, and assessment and evaluation strategies.

 The Mid-semester Assessment Program (MAP) feedback can be invaluable.
 The MAP is an opportunity for Wayne State University instructors to get timely student feedback regarding their perceptions of what is going well and what could be changed or improved while the course is in progress.
 The MAP is voluntary, confidential, and feedback is provided only to the instructor.
 For more information about the MAP program, click here.
 Additionally, the OTL provides consultations on using Student Evaluations of Teaching (SET) results to improve teaching.

 Instructional Technologies in Teaching

 The OTL consultants advise instructors on how to advance their teaching goals using instructional technologies in traditional, hybrid, and online environments.
-The OTL also provides support for universal course design, including accessibility (e.g., using Camtasia for captioning) and student engagement (e.g., using Blackboard Collaborate for online group work).
+The OTL also provides support for universal course design, including accessibility (e.g., using Camtasia for captioning) and student engagement (e.g., using a virtual platform for online group work).